Pocket/hashicorp-pocket-cdktf/README.md

   - You can sign up for a free AWS account at https://aws.amazon.com/free.
   - For the purpose of this workshop, create an IAM user and attach the [AdministratorAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AdministratorAccess) policy.
     - Create an access key for the user
-  - Install the AWS cli, following instructions form the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+  - Install the AWS CLI, following instructions from the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
-    - [Configure a profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) using the AWS cli.
+    - [Configure a profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) using the AWS CLI.
       - Run `aws configure [--profile=<name>]` from your terminal.
       - Add the access key credentials for your admin user created above.
   - Create a Route53 hosted zone in your AWS account:
     - Register a domain or move an existing domain to Route53.
 This comes at a cost of ~$10 or typically less.
 Follow the instruction in the [AWS Documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure).
 - Terraform CLI
-  - Download and install the latest terraform cli for your operating system from https://www.terraform.io/downloads.html.
+  - Download and install the latest Terraform CLI for your operating system from https://www.terraform.io/downloads.html.
 - (Optional, but recommended) Terraform cloud account
   - You can sign up for a free account at https://app.terraform.io/signup/account
 - (Optional) Watch us write and explain the code that we'll use as the starting point for